tarwn/lessthandot-hugo/blogs/content/posts/2011-01-31-backup-file-contents-with-ssis.md

 The Lookup Transformation is precisely what the term sounds like for meaning.
 The transform attempts to make a match on each row from one set to the other.
 Why is this important information to know about a Lookup?
-The key is, “each row”.
+The key is, "each row".
 For every row that is sent through the buffer the operation is performed.
 This in terms of an extremely large volume of data means performance will severely suffer due to the row-by-row operations.
 Now this should not make the Lookup Transformation something to stay away from.
 It should however make the use of it critical to the fact; operations will be affected by how it behaves.

 There are options to the Lookup.
 These consist of the Merge and a Script Transform.
 Jamie Thomson is someone that I have learned a great deal from and his work takes up about 75% of my own bookmarked resources.
 In fact, this very article being written is based off a process using the [Lookup and Conditional Split][3] seen here.
 You will see that there is not much difference to take from this type of processing in SSIS.
 Once you learn the steps, they move from your needs with slight changes very easily.